Back by popular demand, we begin our weekend of music with Jazz on the Lawn.

 Finchcocks Programme Director and singer Jennifer Maslin is an extremely versatile singer.
 Having gone through formal classical training at the University of Southampton, she has since forged a career as a performer and singing teacher, finding her own unique style in jazz.

 Vocal highlights have been singing on HMS President overlooking the Shard, Westminster Abbey and at the Roman Baths in Bath.
-She loves performing with David Hall on our Finchcocks courses for guests, as a soloist across the South East with jazz band Café Society, and on her home turf in Tunbridge Wells at venues such at the Grey Lady, Trinity Theatre and the Assembly Halls.
+She loves performing with David Hall on our Finchcocks courses for guests, as a soloist across the South East with jazz band Café Society and pianist John Harriman – as well as on her home turf in Tunbridge Wells at venues such at the Pantiles, the Grey Lady, Trinity Theatre and the Assembly Halls.

 Living in Tunbridge Wells, Kent James started his music career while studying at Tswane University of Technology under the tutelage of some of South Africa’s most influential and prominent jazz musicians and educators including Marc Duby, Kevin Davidson, Johnny Fourie and Wessel Van Rensburg.